drscotthawley/signaltrain/experiments/pitch_shifting/README.md

 ...the system is able to learn the mapping X->Y for sets of X it hasn't seen before.

 But this is not true pitch-shifting.
-I'd hope to make use of VST host [Renderman](https://github.com/fedden/RenderMan) if it ever gets updated from Python 2.7 to 3.5.
+Now that VST host [Renderman](https://github.com/fedden/RenderMan) has been [patched](https://github.com/fedden/RenderMan/pull/8) to work with Python 3.6, it's just a matter of trying it out!